wagtail/wagtail/docs/advanced_topics/embeds.rst

 Embedded content
 ================

-Wagtail has built-in functionality for generating embeds for content on external websites such as Vimeo, YouTube and Soundcloud.
-The basic idea is to take a URL to a piece of content and generate a HTML embed for that content that can be nested on the page.

-The way these HTML embeds are generated is completely configurable.
-The default method is to query the site's `oEmbed`_ endpoint if it has one.
-Wagtail also supports `Embedly`_ and writing custom "embed finders".
-These finders can be chained together.
+Wagtail supports generating embed code from URLs to content on an external providers such as Youtube or Twitter.
+By default, Wagtail will fetch the embed code directly from the relevant provider's site using the oEmbed protocol.

+Wagtail has a builtin list of the most common providers and this list can be changed `with a setting <customising_embed_providers>`_.
+Wagtail also supports fetching embed code using `Embedly`_ and `custom embed finders <custom_embed_finders>`_.

 Embedding content on your site
 ==============================

-There are a few different ways the embeds module can be called.
+Wagtail's embeds module should work straight out of the box for most providers.
+You can use any of the following methods to call the module:

 Rich text
 ---------

-Wagtail's default rich text editor has a "media" icon that places embeds directly into rich text.
-You don't have to do anything to enable this, just make sure the rich text field's content is being passed through the ``|richtext`` filter in the template.
+Wagtail's default rich text editor has a "media" icon that allows embeds to be placed into rich text.
+You don't have to do anything to enable this, just make sure the rich text field's content is being passed through the ``|richtext`` filter in the template as this is what calls the embeds module to fetch and nest the embed code.

 ``EmbedBlock`` StreamField block type
 -------------------------------------